 Germany: private practice perspective

-One of the most important provisions of the GWB Digitalisation Act, which came into force on 19 January 2021, is the modernisation of the rules of abuse control providing for a stricter approach with respect to so-called undertakings of ‘paramount significance of an undertaking for competition across markets’ (section 19a GWB).
+One of the most important provisions of the GWB Digitalisation Act, which came into force on 19 January 2021, is the modernisation of the rules of abuse control providing for a stricter approach with respect to so-called undertakings of ‘paramount significance for competition across markets’ (section 19a GWB).
 This new provision was designed against the background of the powerful digital tech companies and therefore the need for a more effective set of tools for the Bundeskartellamt, particularly by enabling an earlier intervention, a thereby more efficient control, and the possibility to impose special duties of conduct on such undertakings.

 Moreover, provisions of the classical abuse control were modernised by introducing internet-specific criteria.
-For example, section 18(3b) GWB provides for criteria to be taken into account in assessing the market position of an undertaking in cases of multi-sided markets and networks, while section 18(3a) GWB further refers to the market position of undertakings acting as an intermediary on multi-sided markets.
-Furthermore, the so-called essential facility doctrine in Section 19(2) No. 4 GWB was reworded taking into account latest developments in EU practice and case law.
+At the same time, the so-called essential facility doctrine in section 19(2) No. 4 GWB was reworded, taking into account latest developments in EU practice and case law.
 Also, the scope of protection of section 20(1) GWB, which addresses prohibited conduct of undertakings with relative market power, now extends to large companies, as such companies may also be dependent on digital platforms.
-Additionally, Section 20(1a) GWB now regulates a claim to data access in certain constellations in which access to data is of particular importance from a competition perspective.
-Finally, section 20(3a) GWB introduces a new element of intervention to reduce competition problems caused by the so-called ‘tipping’ of markets.
+Additionally, section 20(1a) GWB now regulates a claim to data access in certain constellations in which access to data is of particular importance from a competition perspective.
+Finally, section 20(3a) GWB introduces a new element of intervention to reduce competition issues caused by the ‘tipping’ of markets.
 In 2021, this instrument was applied on practice by analysing the possibilities of tipping of German online real estate market.

 Another special feature of section 19a GWB is that the burden of proof that the respective conduct is objectively justified rests with the undertaking of paramount significance (section 19a(2)2 and 3 GWB).